Young Lust (song)

-"Young Lust" is a song by English rock band Pink Floyd, released in 1979.
+"Young Lust" is a song by the English rock band Pink Floyd, released in 1979.
 It is the ninth track on the band's eleventh studio album The Wall (1979).
 The lyrics to the song are about the band throwing themselves into the headlong of hedonism, sex, drugs, and rock and roll.

 Composition

-"Young Lust" is a blues-inflected hard rock number in E minor, approximately three minutes, 25 seconds in length.
-Lead vocals are sung by David Gilmour, with background vocals from Roger Waters during the chorus.
+"Young Lust" is a blues-inflected hard rock number in E minor, approximately 3 minutes, 25 seconds in length.
+The song was composed by David Gilmour, who also provided lead vocals with background vocals from Roger Waters during the chorus, who wrote the lyrics.
 The lyrics are about a "rock-and-roll refugee" seeking casual sex to relieve the tedium of touring.
-It's one of few Pink Floyd songs in which Gilmour plays bass guitar and one of three songs Gilmour co-wrote for The Wall.
-On the album, the preceding song, "Empty Spaces," ends with an abrupt transition into "Young Lust."
+It is one of a number of Pink Floyd songs in which Gilmour plays bass guitar and one of three songs Gilmour co-wrote for The Wall.
+On the album, the preceding song, "Empty Spaces", ends with an abrupt transition into "Young Lust".

 An extended 7" single version was released in Italy, South Africa and Rhodesia.
 It was 3:58 in length and included a 12-bar instrumental intro with a simple 16-beat drum rhythm that leads into an 8-bar guitar intro.
 The final 32-bar outro is unobscured by the phone call that is on the album version.

 Plot

 The Wall tells the story of Pink, an embittered and alienated rock star.
 At this point in the album's narrative, Pink has achieved wealth and fame, and is usually away from home, due to the demands of his career as a touring performer.
 He is having casual sex with groupies to relieve the tedium of the road, and is living a separate life from his wife.

 The end of the song is a segment of dialogue between Pink and a telephone operator, as Pink twice attempts to place a transatlantic collect call to his wife.
 A man answers, and when the operator asks if he will accept the charges, the man simply hangs up.
-This is how Pink learns that his wife is cheating on him. ("See, he keeps hanging up," says the operator.
+This is how Pink learns that his wife is cheating on him. ("See, he keeps hanging up", says the operator.
 "And it's a man answering!")
 With this betrayal, his mental breakdown accelerates.

 The dialogue with the operator was the result of an arrangement co-producer James Guthrie made with a neighbour in London, Chris Fitzmorris, while the album was being recorded in Los Angeles.
-He wanted realism, for the operator to actually believe they had caught his wife having an affair, and so didn't inform her she was being recorded.
+He wanted realism, for the operator to actually believe they had caught his wife having an affair, and so did not inform her she was being recorded.
 The operator heard in the recording is the second operator they tried the routine with, after the first operator's reaction was deemed unsatisfactory.